Q: What do you call an acid with an attitude?

 In lectures, you’ll discuss some interesting applications of materials science.
 These may seem like fun detours – but pay attention.
 The assessments typically have a “design” question, where you’re expected to apply some concept in a practical engineering problem.
 Without an awareness of actual applications, you’ll struggle to find a reasonable answer.

-While MSE160 may seem more “memorization-heavy” compared to other courses in the first year, there are many different types of questions that will require you to apply your understanding of complicated material properties in calculations.
+While MSE160 may seem more “memorization-heavy” compared to other courses in first year, there are many different types of questions that’ll require you to apply your understanding of complicated material properties in calculations.
 Therefore, studying regularly and keeping up with course content is essential for success.
 This course moves quickly and there are a lot of topics, all of which will be tested.

 Beyond First Year